 Please allow two to three weeks after your wedding for me to prepare your online gallery.
 During quieter periods the turnaround time will be quicker.

-I will email you the moment the gallery is ready to view, then please contact me to arrange activation of your viewing gallery.
+I will email you the moment the gallery is ready to view, then please contact me to arrange activation.

 Can we share our photos on social media and with family and friends?

 No problem!
-You have my authority to use your wedding day images as you please.
+You can use your wedding day images as you please.
 This means you are free to print, produce albums, email & share your photographs with friends & family.
 Images copied from my galleries have my discreet watermarked signature in the bottom right corner.

 Typically, the only restriction is commercial use, so if you’re looking to publish them in Hello magazine, please do drop me an email first!